 East Anglia Branch Committee

 Dr Al Jarratt Eur Ing CEng CMngr FICE FCIHT FCMI FCIArb MAE MEWI QDR is a Chartered Engineer, a Chartered Manager, international commercial mediator and international arbitrator.
 He is a highly experienced and accredited tribunal in the UK and abroad.
 A well-known speaker at national and regional professional events.
 He has written numerous papers in various publications including the CIArb Book of Proceedings, the Structural Engineer, Management, Procurement and Law.
-Refereed and reviewed books on arbitration, FIDIC and other forms of contract.
+He also refereed and reviewed books on arbitration, FIDIC and other forms of contract.

 Dr Jarratt is a past member of the Editorial Advisory Board for the international Management, Procurement and Law journal and a past Member of the Chartered Management Institute’s Board, eastern region.
-He is a Professional Reviewer and Professional Assessor of aspiring members for two chartered institutions.
+He is a Professional Reviewer and a Professional Assessor of aspiring members for two chartered institutions.
 He is on the major mediation panels in the UK and many internationally and frequently comes up top in online searches for mediators.

 Kevin Blatch DipSurv LLM CEng FCInstCES FCIArb FRICS FCIOB has been in construction since 1974, of which 30 years were spent working for Contractors in various commercial and management roles.
 The remaining years as a consultant specialising in ADR and dispute avoidance.
 Kevin is a founder Member (partner) of Edge Consult (UK) LLP, a specialist construction consultant, based in Suffolk, but working both nationally and internationally.